-Version: 1.1
+Version: 0.8

-Author: Huawei
+Author: Huawei Technologies Co., Ltd.

-Date of publication: 2022-11-21
+Date of publication: 2023-03-31

-This is the Security Target for the Common Criteria Evaluation of the Huawei NetEngine AR6700&AR8000 Series Routers' Software.
+This is the Security Target for the Common Criteria Evaluation of the Huawei Eudemon9000E & Eudemon1000E & USG12000 & USG6000F & AntiDDoS1000 & AntiDDoS12000 Series Firewalls's Software.
 The TOE defined in this ST strictly consists on of the software running on the supported hardware platforms.
-The Routers' hardware is out of the scope of the Common Criteria evaluation and, hence, not considered as part of the Target of Evaluation.
-The TOE software includes TSF and non-TSF parts.
+The Firewalls' hardware is out of the scope of the Common Criteria evaluation and, hence, not considered as part of the Target of Evaluation.
 These are distinguished and detailed in section 1.4.1 of this document.

-This Security Target includes in section 6 a set of Security Functional Requirements that are the taken from [CPP_ND].
-Hence, the security functionality provided by the TOE is equivalent to that described in the mentioned Collaborative Protection Profile.
-Such functional requirements have been minimally adapted or application notes have been added to them where required, since the original Protection Profile also considers the routers' hardware as part of the TOE.
+This Security Target includes in section 3 a set of Security Problems Definition that are the taken from [CPP_ND].
+This Security Target includes in section 4 a set of Security Objectives that are the taken from [CPP_ND].
+This Security Target includes in section 6 a set of Security Functional Requirements that are the taken from [CPP_ND] and [CPP_FW]/[MOD_FW].
+Hence, the security problems definition and the security objectives and the security functionality provided by the TOE is equivalent to that described in the mentioned Collaborative Protection Profile.
+Such functional requirements have been minimally adapted or application notes have been added to them where required, since the original Protection Profile also considers the firewalls" hardware as part of the TOE.